 Your Texts, Emails, and Facebook Posts Can (and May) Be Used Against You

 Text messaging and other electronic communication like social media has become the main communication tool and often leads to evidence that can prove harassment, abuse or undermine credibility.
-Consult a lawyer who will help you determine if text messages you have sent or received will be helpful to your case and how it may or may not influence the court.
+Consult a divorce attorney in Chicago who can help you determine if text messages you have sent or received will be helpful to your case and how they may or may not influence the court.

 At Anderson & Boback, we’re passionate about solving complex family law issues for our clients and their families throughout Chicago and the greater Chicagoland area.
-Contact us today for a confidential consultation when you have questions or concerns about divorce and the various types of communication that is admissible as divorce evidence.
+Contact us today for a confidential consultation when you have questions or concerns about divorce and the various types of communication that are admissible as divorce evidence in a Chicago divorce.